Premium vs Low End

 For many homeowners and business owners, investing in composites for decks and cladding simply makes sense.
 Unlike wood, premium composites don’t require the hours of maintenance — not to mention expense — involved in oiling, sealing, and sanding surfaces.
 High-quality composites won’t rot, fade, splinter, or stain.
 And, because composite decking is made from recycled materials, it’s a more environmentally-friendly option.

 Composite decking differences can sometimes be hard to discern at a casual glance.
+Request samples now on the contact page!

 The booming popularity of composites has ushered in an unfortunate side effect: low-end composites are currently flooding the market and causing serious issues for consumers.
 To prevent getting stuck with a low-quality product, it’s important to learn how to compare composite decking for quality.
 Let’s take a look at what sets premium composites apart from low-end composites — and how to tell the difference.